 - Up-sell option to other products or services that might interest a browsing consumer.

 You may want to try an uncluttered modular design if you want visitors to relax and stay awhile.
 Although you want to immerse your visitors into what you offer in goods and services, there is a delicate balance between delivering a variety of interesting information and overwhelming them with clutter.
-The proof of clutter as a turn-off is in how many options exist for minimizing ad clutter through browsers like Firefox or information managers like Outlook.

 Re-designing a website is quite an undertaking.
 However, the investment can lead to a big payday when all is said and done.
 For the best results, leave it in the hands of professional web designers while you continue to focus on what you do best, run your business.
 Review portfolios of the top professional designers and get a free quote on a revamp of your e-commerce site today.